tomstryhn/PowerShell/ActiveDirectory/Get-UnresolvableSIDsFromADObjectACLAccessRules/README.md

 ## Examples

 The `Get-UnresolvableSIDsFromADObjectACLAccessRules` can be used with single ADObjects, but it's really designed to take input directly from the pipeline, which is also why the 'statistics' in `-Verbose`-mode have been added.
 In the below example you can see one way to use it.
+A little note, you _can_ pipe all your ADObjects into the function at once, but you really __shouldn't__, since it can take ages, and since the function is not perfect yet, it will not tell you where it failed.

 ```PowerShell